 “Mission Shakti – India’s ASAT mission – was a timely activity.
 Today a space has been created for making people hear and understand India’s voice in terms of utilization of space for peaceful purposes”, adds Air Vice Marshall Sunil Nanodkar, defense & strategy analyst

-Following India’s ASAT there has been a lot of ripples were created and there has been an ongoing debate on regulatory authorities.
-US President announced 6th Force and French president called for a space division.
+Following India’s ASAT, a lot of ripples were created and there has been an ongoing debate on regulatory authorities.
+In its wake, the US President announced the creation of a 6th Force and French president called for a space division.

 Kant strongly believes that India’s space security can be further strengthened if there is adequate participation of the private sector and the establishment of incubation centers and innovation hubs.